 A “child” is anyone who has not yet reached their 18th birthday.
-The fact that a child has reached 16 years of age, is living independently or is in further education does not change their status or entitlements to services or protection.
+The fact that a child has reached 16 years of age, is living independently or is in higher/further education does not change their status or entitlements to services or protection.

 An "adult with care and support needs" or “adult at risk” – to whom safeguarding duties apply – is a person aged 18 or over who:

-• has needs for care and support (whether or not the local authority is meeting any of those needs); • is experiencing, or is at risk of, abuse or neglect; and
+• has needs for care and support (whether or not the local authority is meeting any of those needs);

 • as a result of those needs is unable to protect himself or herself against the abuse or neglect or the risk of it.